danielstern/tau.js/readme.md

 Lead Developer / Lead Maintainer / Code Whisperer - Daniel J. Stern (daniel@herald.to)

 ### Will `tau.js` support non-realtime models like `o1` or `4o`?
-No, `tau.js` is focused entirely on supporting realtime, websocket based.
-It will add support for additional realtime models as they come along.
+No, `tau.js` is focused entirely on supporting realtime, websocket based models.

 ### Will `tau.js` support realtime models other than `OpenAI` models?
 Yes, `tau.js` will support competing realtime models as they come along.
 Please direct suggestions to the `issues` page.